Ottoneum

 Is photography allowed?

-Photography policies can vary, so it’s best to check with museum staff on your visit for any restrictions.
+Photography policies may vary by exhibition, so it is best to check with the museum staff upon arrival.

 Are there guided tours?